 - 11% got their first degree from a university that is not featured in the list of the top 1,000 world universities.

 Our results have shown that usually entrepreneurs begin their education at a less prestigious school and then continue it at a top-tier university.
-If one has degrees beyond a bachelor’s, then they usually opt for a more prestigious school to earn an MBA or a PhD.
+If one has degrees beyond a Bachelor’s Degree, then they usually opt for a more prestigious school to earn an MBA or a PhD.
 Yet, the number of entrepreneurs who have a PhD is insignificant.
 Therefore, the majority of the top company founders in the Crunchbase database didn’t earn a fancy Ivy League degree.
 Moreover, the number of Crunchbase entrepreneurs who attended two universities made up around 25% of the sample.
 Among those entrepreneurs, 4% have three universities in their profile, and 0.1% have five or more universities in their profile.
 And when it comes to the educational background of the most successful entrepreneurs, it does not need to be said that such numbers are small.
-It is worth mentioning, though, that those top-rated entrepreneurs who have three to five universities in their profile, furthered their education at the top schools like Stanford (third place in the world university rankings), MIT (fifth place) or Carnegie Mellon University (twenty-third place).
+It is worth mentioning, though, that those top-rated entrepreneurs who have three to five universities in their profile, furthered their education at the top schools like Stanford (third place in the world university rankings), MIT (fifth place) or Carnegie Mellon University (23rd place).
 However, as was already mentioned, the percentage of those who got their PhDs from the Ivy League schools is small.
 In addition, we looked at the fields of study pursued by the entrepreneurs from the Crunchbase database.
 Most graduated with an emphasis in business, computer science or engineering.

 Now let’s move on to the question of university rankings and the value behind the degrees universities offer.
 We wanted to know what schools the greatest number of Crunchbase entrepreneurs have on their resumes and how university rankings correlate with their ratings.
 We discovered that there is no correlation between the ratings of the entrepreneurs and the rankings of the university they attended.
 But the curious thing is that the data shows that a few mid-tier universities are leading in the production of new entrepreneurs.
 And there may be a specific reason for this.